 If you give every single solitary school a full comprehensive security threat assessment by professionals, you implement all of the changes in accordance with the fire marshal.

-I know there's certain complications that you're gonna have to work out.
+I know there's certain complications that you're going to have to work out.

 You can't tell me that we can't do a hell of a lot better very quickly, especially by hiring former military, retired military, retired police, former police officers, trained officials, trained officers, and enough of them.